pandrein/Translational_control/README.md

 Our analysis of the ORF-specific Ribo-seq profiles consist of two phases:

 ## Upstream phase:
-The upstream phase allows us to compute the Ribo-seq profiles starting from the raw Ribo-seq data.
+The upstream phase allows us to compute the Ribo-seq profiles starting from the raw Ribo-seq data

 ## Downstream phase:
 The downstream phase is the core of our method and is articulated as follows: